 (b)

-Subject to Section 8.2(c) of the GTCs, to the extent that exclusive title and ownership rights in Work Product may not originally vest in GS as contemplated hereunder, Consultant hereby irrevocably assigns, transfers and conveys to GS, and will cause its Affiliates and Personnel to irrevocably assign, transfer and convey to GS, all right, title and interest in all Work Product.
+Subject to Section 8.2(c) of the GTCs, to the extent that exclusive title and ownership rights in Work Product may not originally vest in GS as contemplated hereunder, Consultant hereby irrevocably manual edit assigns, transfers and conveys to GS, and will cause its Affiliates and Personnel to irrevocably assign, transfer and convey to GS, all right, title and interest in all Work Product.

+Clause library text

+IP Ownership.
+Client hereby grants to Service Provider a perpetual, personal, nonexclusive, non-transferable, non-sublicensable license to use any data generated through the use of the Uptrust System (other than personally identifiable data) for the term of this Agreement for the sole purpose of improving the services of Service Provider.
+No license, express or implied, is granted except as provided herein.
+Title to the Service Provider‚Äôs software and the Uptrust System and all copies thereof shall be and remain in Service Provider, and no title to or ownership of the Service Provider software or the Uptrust System or any portion thereof is conveyed or transferred to the Client.

+[Edit by Amit on 3/23]

 (c) Consultant will, and will cause its Affiliates and Personnel to, give GS or GS's designee all reasonable assistance and execute all documents necessary to assist with enabling GS to prosecute, perfect, register or record its Intellectual Property rights in and to any Work Product.
 Consultant will enter into written agreements with its Personnel providing the Services as may be necessary to ensure GS's rights under this Agreement.